Skip to main content

 We asked the soldiers who came home on leave what was happening, but they only knew about their own small part.
 They also had to be careful about whom to trust, because any mention of losing the war was treasonous.

-My brother was sent to the eastern front, and that’s when we knew things were going badly for our boys.
+My brother was sent to the Eastern Front (with Russia), and that’s when we knew things were going badly for our boys.
 He was in one of the divisions that reached a point 50 kilometres from Moscow, and then he was wounded and sent to hospital.
 After his convalescence he was sent to Italy, then he came home on leave.

 The soldiers all said the same thing: they would rather be at the front than be at home, getting bombed.
 At least on the front, they could fight back.
 They felt so sorry for us, and worried sick about their families at home.